uoftweb/constitution/README.md

 The purpose of the Web Development Club is the promotion of a positive academic and social environment for members to enhance their web development skills.

-The club aims to host seminars, development sessions, hackathons, entrepreneur social events, and professional company recruitment events to improve the development skills and future career opportunities for our members.
+The club aims to host seminars, development sessions, hackathons, entrepreneur social events, and professional company recruitment events to improve the development skills and future career opportunities for members and non-members of the uoft community.

 ## Membership

 Executive members with voting privileges shall be currently registered students of the University of Toronto.

-Staff, faculty, or alumni members may hold non-voting executive positions.
-These nonvoting executive positions shall be limited to a maximum of one (1) or ten per cent (10%) of the full executive body, whichever is greatest.
-Persons holding these nonvoting executive positions cannot serve as an officer (including financial signing officer) or contact person of the Student Group.

 Non-voting membership may be extended to interested staff, faculty, and alumni, or persons from outside the University, without restriction on those grounds outlined by the Ontario Human Rights Code’s Prohibited Grounds of Discrimination.
 However, these members do not hold the aforementioned rights.
 Members must register with a designated executive by submitting their full name and a valid email address.

 There will be no membership fee

-For recognition by the University of Toronto Students’ Union (UTSU), the group must maintain a minimum of 30 members, a total of 51% of membership are UTSU members.
+For recognition by the University of Toronto Students’ Union (UTSU), the group must maintain a minimum of 5 executive members, a total of 51% of membership are UTSU members.
 The group must also maintain recognition from the Office of Student Life.
 These requirements are subject to change and should be checked with UTSU annually to ensure qualifications are met.

 ## Termination of Executives or General Members